Reviews You Can Rely On

 The bikes we tested for this review all arrived in boxes, which is becoming far more common as bicycle companies sell directly to consumers.
 For this reason, we heavily weigh the ease of assembly in evaluating these Class 3 bikes.
 We realize that you'll likely only assemble the bicycle once and possibly skip this step by having your local bike shop take care of the assembly.
 Even then, the ease of assembly can give us clues about quality and customer service while helping us to get acquainted with the working of the bikes.
 If you're unfamiliar with bikes and their components and want to assemble your own, you'll find this metric important.
 We recorded how long it took us to assemble each bike set up from its boxed state using the included tools and directions while noting any difficulties.

-The easiest to assemble bikes were the Specialized Haul ST, which took 17 minutes, and the Super73 S2, which took about 19 minutes.
-In both cases, the bikes were almost fully assembled inside the shipping boxes with wheels already attached.
-The Specialized box had very clear and easy-to-follow instructions utilizing large yellow numbered stickers to denote the order of operations.
+The easiest bike to assmble was the Super73 S2, which took about 19 minutes.
+It arrived almost fully assembled inside the shipping boxes with wheels already attached.
+The Specialized Haul was also exceptionally easy to assemble with clear, easy-to-follow instructions, and large yellow stickers were used to denote the order of operations.
 All the bikes tested came with the tools necessary to build the bikes.
-Notably, the Specialized Haul ST included torque wrenches to ensure that bolts were tightened to the proper torque spec.
+The Specialized Haul ST even included torque wrenches to ensure bolts were tightened to the proper torque spec.

 class 3 electric bike - assembly is made easy with the good planning from ride1up.